AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/74.jpg)

-he screen should turn on and display some text.
+The screen should turn on and display some text.
 If that happened, that means all of the components so far work fine and are properly soldered.
 Don’t worry if your screen is too dim (like mine on the picture above), we’re going to fix that in the settings when we solder the rest of the components.
 It might also display the text saying “battery low, please turn off”, don’t worry about that.

 **Your screen didn’t turn on?** some of the common mistakes:

-* the microcontroller is inserted wrongly into the socket
+* The microcontroller is inserted wrongly into the socket
-* the polarity of the battery connector is swapped
+* The polarity of the battery connector is swapped
-* some contacts are shorted or improperly soldered, make sure to check all of them
+* Some contacts are shorted or improperly soldered, make sure to check all of them

 If the screen is working fine that means that the microcontroller is working and the voltage regulator is doing a good job powering the microcontroller.

 **Now unplug the battery** (so that you don’t short circuit it when soldering the rest of the components).

+## 10kΩ Resistor (labeled R3)

-## Solder the second 10kΩ resistor (labeled R3)
+Solder the second 10kΩ resistor (labeled R3)
-(colors: brown, black, red, golden)
+(Colors: brown, black, red, golden)

 This resistors is important for connecting the microcontroller to the serial UART programmer board.